cferdinandi/kelp/README.md

 The included `index.html` file is a kitchen sink demo of Kelp.
 It includes every feature and component in one giant file.

-While in beta, Kelp has no compile step.
 The web component use ES imports, and require a local server to run.

 Use your preferred server, or use the included `http-server` by running `npm run dev`.